xliltiff/xliltiff.github.io/README.md

 ## 👋 About Me
 Fueled by curiousity and love for tech, I'm diving into the world of cybersecurity and IT with excitement, learning through self-paced, globally recognised certification programs.
 My goal is to build a better understanding of foundation for networking, cloud computing, and security as I work on my self-guided preparation for a future degree in information security.
+This portfolio of mine would be actively being built as I progress through hands-on certification training.
+New projects would be constantly regulated to have a better insight on my learning journey.

 ---